Girv98/asca-rust/doc/doc-cli.md

 Usage: asca conv tag [TAG]  [-p | --path <path>] [-o | --output <path>] [-r | --recurse]
                             [-h | --help]
 Arguments:
-    [TAG]  The tag within the config file to be converted
+    [TAG]   The tag within the config file to be converted.
 Options:
-    -p  <path>  Path to the config file or the directory it is within
+    -p  <path>  Path to the config file or the directory it is within.
                 - If not provided, asca will look for a config in the current directory.
     -o  <path>  The desired path of the output rule file.
                 - If not provided, asca will create a file in the current directory.
-    -r          Follow a pipeline back to its root tag and generate a full rule history
+    -r          Follow a pipeline back to its root tag and generate a full linear rule history
-                - Additional words added after the start of the pipeline will not be included -h          Print help
+                - Additional words added after the start of the pipeline will not be included
+                - Note: Tags cannot have multiple piped inputs as there would be a split history.
+    -h          Print help

+Usage asca conv config [PATH] [-h | --help]

+Arguments:
+    [PATH]  Path to the config file or the directory it is within.
+            - If not provided, asca will look for a config in the current directory.
+Options:
+    -h      Print help
 ```

 ## Shell Completions